RyderPaulson/EECE2560_Final_Project/README.md

 ### Running the Program

 This project requires CMake.
 To run the project open the project in your terminal.
 Build and execute it using CMake.
 If using CLion, simply clone the repository and execute it using the EECE2560_Final_Project project configuration.
 This is the recommended way to execute the program.

-Questions:

-1. Plotting?
-Can we use MATLAB?
-2. Functions or class for algorithm?

 To Do:

-1. Plotting
-2. Forecasting algorithm
+- Forecasting algorithm
-3. Read-in data
+- Read-in data
+- Plotting